Your Safety

 The difference between health and safety is immediacy.
 The adverse health effects of overhead high voltage power lines manifest themselves over time.
 Safety, on the other hand, is an immediate issue.
 If a child runs the risk of getting a fatal electric shock due to induced currents in a chain-link fence, that is a safety issue that needs to be addressed.
-If children playing in the greenbelt underneath the power lines run the risk of suffering a fatal shock, clearly the power lines are not safe.
-Numerous schools are directly in the cross-hairs of the Heartland line approved by the AUC (Alberta Utilities Commission) November 1, 2011.
+If children playing in a greenbelt underneath high voltage transmission lines run the risk of suffering a fatal shock, clearly the power lines are not safe.
+Tornadoes, hurricanes, ice storms and other high winds bring transmission lines and towers to the ground.
+This is a safety issue.
+Colchester Elementary School in Strathcona County, Alberta, Canada closed its doors in June 2013 because parents refused to subject their children to the health and safety risks of the newly-constructed 500kV overhead Heartland line which is only 140 metres from the school.

 For your reference, RETA has prepared 3 fact sheets regarding safety of overhead high voltage power lines, as part of its Fact Sheet series.
 They focus on safety regarding weather and storms, electric shock and pipelines.
 RETA has also authored Airplane, Helicopter and Hot Air Balloon Accidents Due to Overhead Power Lines.